Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Results

+A summary of the properties of the dataset can be found in Table \ref{tab:dataset}.
 We see that connections with an EV or HP have on average more PV and a stronger connection power.
 The net yearly consumption is low for the \textit{no HP, no EV} category because the PV installations lead to negative yearly consumption for many connections.
 This can be seen in Figure \ref{fig:histo_consumptionprofiles}, where the distribution of yearly consumption is shown for the 4 subsets.
 A clear bi-modal distribution is observed for \textit{no HP, no EV}, with a local peak around 3000 kWh, which is the typical yearly consumption for residential users in Flanders (without PV), and a second peak of negative yearly consumption for connections with PV.
 Histograms of the quarter-hour with the highest consumption (i.e., peaks of the individual profiles) for the subsets are shown in Figure \ref{fig:histo_peakprofiles}.
 Connections with a HP have higher peaks (on average), and connections with an EV have higher peaks still.
 This is as expected.
 However, the feeder peaks $p^{max}_{sum}$ are determined by the individual peaks and the simultaneity factor, see Section \ref{sec:samplingmethod} and Figure \ref{fig:drawing_method}.

 The dataset is for customers that proactively requested higher-resolution smart metering data, i.e., quarter hour measurements rather than daily measurement values.
 This means that the dataset is biased towards people interested in their energy consumption, which are typically also more interested in the energy transition compared to the average Flemish citizen.
 It is therefore important to emphasize that our results do not represent current consumption patterns on the grid.
 This bias is reflected in the higher than average PV ownership in the dataset, which for the whole Flemish population is 18\%.
 For the whole Flemish population the average installed PV inverter power is 4.6 kVA and the average connection power is 14.5 kVA, which are similar numbers compared to the subset \textit{no HP, no EV}.
-Our results provide insight into consumption behaviour on the LVG when a lot more LCTs are installed.
+Our results provide insight into consumption behavior on the LVG when a larger amount LCTs are installed.
 As discussed in Section \ref{sec:datarep}, this dataset is not an exact representation of consumption behavior in the future.